-Lectures in this course may be recorded and made available only to those within the class.
+Web conferencing sessions in this course will be recorded and made available only to those within the class.
 Sessions are recorded to enable access to students with internet connectivity problems, who are based in different time zone, and/or who have conflicting commitments.
+If students wish not to be recorded, they need to leave the camera and microphone turned off.
+You will be notified at the start of the session when the recording will start.
 Please note that recordings are protected by copyright.
-The recordings are for your own educational use, and you are not permitted to publish to third party sites, such as social media sites and course materials sites.
+The recordings are for your own educational use, but you are not permitted to publish to third party sites, such as social media sites and course materials sites.
+You may be expected to use the video and/or audio and/or chat during web conferencing sessions for participation and collaboration.
 If you have concerns about being recorded, please email me.